331 - Network and Web Security - 2026

 Lecturer

 Sergio Maffeis.
-Sergio is a senior lecturer in Computer Security at Imperial.
-He received his Ph.D. from Imperial and his MSc from University of Pisa, Italy.
-Maffeis' research interests include security, formal methods, and programming languages.
-His recent work focuses on the application of formal methods to web security.
+Sergio is an associate professor in Computer Security at Imperial, where he leads the Security and Machine Learning Lab.
+He received his PhD from Imperial and his MSc from University of Pisa, Italy.
+Maffeis' research interests include security, machine learning, formal methods, and programming languages.
 You can find out more from his home page.

 Guest Lecturers